Nagar panchayat

-A nagar panchayat or town panchayat or Notified Area Council (NAC) in India is a settlement in transition from rural to urban and therefore a form of an urban political unit comparable to a municipality.
+A nagar panchayat (also town panchayat or a Notified Area Council, NAC) in India is a settlement in transition from rural to urban and therefore a form of an urban political unit comparable to a municipality.
 An urban centre with more than 12,000 and less than 40,000 inhabitants is classified as a nagar panchayat.
-The population requirement for a Town Panchayat can vary from state to state.
+The population requirement for a town panchayat can vary from state to state.

 Such councils are formed under the panchayati raj administrative system.
 In census data, the abbreviation T.P. is used to indicate a "town panchayat".
-Tamil Nadu was the first state to introduce the panchayat town as an intermediate step between rural villages and urban local bodies (ULB).
+Tamil Nadu was the first state to introduce the panchayat town as an intermediate step between rural villages and urban local bodies (ULBs).
 The structure and the functions of the nagar panchayat are decided by the state government.